sirbrillig/gitnews/README.md

 # Usage

-You must first create GitHub token.
+You must first create a GitHub token so the module has access to your notifications.
 To create the token, visit the [Tokens](https://github.com/settings/tokens) page and generate a new token for the app.
 You can call it "gitnews" and it needs at least `notifications` scope and the `repo` scope.

 Then import the `getNotifications` named function and pass it the token.
 (There is also a `getReadNotifications` function to return already-read notifications.)